deployphp/docs/tasks.md

 ### Overriding tasks

-Some times you may want to have a different behaviour of some task from common recipes.
+Some times you may want to have a different behavior of some task from common recipes.
 Simply override it:

 ```php
 task('deploy:update_code', function () {